ocsf/ocsf-docs/Articles/Representing Process Parentage.md

 Asking another process to create a process is modelled through some sort of communication event and a single `Process Activity: Launch` event.

 For `Process Activity: Launch` events, one should set both `.actor.process` and `.process.parent_process` if the ability to know both is present.
-This will provide the visiblity to know when they differ.
+This will provide the visibility to know when they differ.
 However, your endpoint software must be aware of this difference in order to effectively populate both locations.
 If your endpoint software only reports on parent, then only set `.process.parent_process`.
 However, if your query patterns demand that `.actor.process` be set, you can duplicate the parent information there knowing that this information would be the same the majority of the time anyway.